 Procedures are in place so that class runs smoothly; however, if an issue arises, the consequences are:

 1st step: you will be asked to stop the behavior.

-A detention with me may be assigned, and I will make a phone call home.
+2nd step: you & I will discuss behavior.
+A detention may be assigned, & I will make a call home.

 3rd step: you will be referred to the office.
 This step is for those who choose not to work with me.

 *If you make a habit of disrupting class or if the disruption is severe, the first 2 steps will be bypassed.

 Start: Find your seats and start immediately on the “bell work” for the day.
 Also, have your assignment due for that day ready to turn in at the beginning of class.
 Assignments turned in at the end of class will be late.

 End: At the end of class, do not get your materials together or leave your seats until I dismiss you.
 The bell does not signal the end of class; rather, it is when I dismiss you.

 Cell Phones: phones can – and will - be used for educational purposes; however, if you are distracted from learning because of your phone, then you will be asked to put it away.
 If the phone continues to be a distraction, then your phone will be taken away (any non-compliance will mean disciplinary action).

 Laptops: you will be expected to treat it in accordance with the technology use policy.
 If the laptop is being used for purposes other than what is expected, you give up your right to your laptop during the rest of the class period.